How to make a wind turbine for a school project?

 Steps to follow:

 Step #1: Building the rotor

 Grab the large piece of cardboard and cut out 4 circle pieces, around 3cm diameter each.
 Stick all the circles together with the help of glue to make one thick circle.

 Now take a thin paper and wrap (glue) it around the thick circle you have obtained above, ensuring it properly fits the circle, lengthwise and widthwise.

 Cut up to 4 rectangular pieces from the large cardboard, each measuring 8cm X 2.5cm.
 Cut out one edge of pieces so that they form a round shape to enable you to easily glue them to the rotor you have just made above.

-You’ll also need to slightly bend all the 4 pieces along the middle so that they appear somewhat rounded, just like a typical home wind turbine blades.
+You’ll also need to slightly bend all the 4 pieces along the middle so that they appear somewhat rounded, just like the blades on a typical home wind turbine kit.